melkamu372/StegHub-DevOps-Cloud-Engineering/MEAN-STACK/MEAN-Stack-Deployment-to-ubuntu-in-aws-102-105.md

 ```
 ![image](https://github.com/melkamu372/StegHub-DevOps-Cloud-Engineering/assets/47281626/c325256b-764c-4396-8dbe-3e136c6cf158)

-# Step 2: Install MongoDB since I am using ubuntu-noble-24.04-amd64-server I follow that step
+# Step 2: Install MongoDB
+**Since I am using ubuntu-noble-24.04-amd64-server I follow this step [How to Install MongoDB on Ubuntu 22.04 | 7 Steps](https://www.cherryservers.com/blog/install-mongodb-ubuntu-22-04)  because installation step bellow 22.04 is different from this one**

 **MongoDB** stores data in flexible, JSON-like documents.
 Fields in a database can vary from document to document and data structure can be changed over time.
 For our example application, we are adding book records to MongoDB that contain book name, isbn number, author, and number of pages.

 0. Prerequisite packages.

-**The first step is to install the prerequisite packages needed during the installation run the following command**
+**The first step is install the prerequisite packages needed during the installation**

 ```
 sudo apt install software-properties-common gnupg apt-transport-https ca-certificates -y
 ```

 ![image](https://github.com/melkamu372/StegHub-DevOps-Cloud-Engineering/assets/47281626/4de16558-a4df-4169-ae1d-faaf1389d724)

-**To install the most recent MongoDB package, you need to add the MongoDB package repository to your sources list file on Ubuntu.
+**To install the most recent MongoDB package, we need to add the MongoDB package repository to your sources list file on Ubuntu.
 Before that, you need to import the public key for MongoDB on your system using the wget command as follows:**

 ```
 curl -fsSL https://pgp.mongodb.com/server-7.0.asc |  sudo gpg -o /usr/share/keyrings/mongodb-server-7.0.gpg --dearmor
 ```

 ![image](https://github.com/melkamu372/StegHub-DevOps-Cloud-Engineering/assets/47281626/23ae917d-7596-43bd-b79d-7cee77682482)

 **Next, add MongoDB 7.0 APT repository to the /etc/apt/sources.list.d directory.**
 ```
 echo "deb [ arch=amd64,arm64 signed-by=/usr/share/keyrings/mongodb-server-7.0.gpg ] https://repo.mongodb.org/apt/ubuntu jammy/mongodb-org/7.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-7.0.list